GuerillaStudio/guerilla.studio/content/blog/accessibility-css-customisation-mastodon-publish-button/index.md

 }
 ```

-## The original label will be read screen readers
+## The original label will be read by screen readers

 Screen readers won't read(/speak) hidden content in a web page.
 And for being hidden its requires to match one of these conditions :